frame-lang/frame-docs/advanced_frame/operations.rst

     ##

-As seen above,

-Static operations can not access data of any system instance.
-Additionally, Frame does not currently support any concept of static data related to the type of a system so does not have special access to that kind of data either.
+Static operations cannot access data of any system instance.
+Additionally, Frame does not currently support any concept of static data as is common in many languages.
+Therefore static operations are currently limited to serving as a library of functions related to the system type.
+While this is (currently) a very limited use case, this does have utility implementing a *persistence* mechansim for Frame systems.
+System persistance will be explored in a later article.

+Below we can see a simple use case for creating static operations for a calculator system:

 .. code-block::
     :caption: Static Operations